DevelAngel/swayr/README.md

 but then it has to be on one single line.

 #### The `window` module

 The `window` module supports the following placeholders:
 * `{title}` or `{name}` expand to the currently focused window's title.
 * `{app_name}` is the application name.
 * `{pid}` is the process id.

+By default, it has the following click bindings:
+* `Left` executes `swayr switch-to-urgent-or-lru-window`.
+* `Right` kills the process of the window.

 #### The `sysinfo` module